 Every day I work towards goals and invest time in personal development.
 Naturally, at times, it can be confusing knowing what to do.
 Yes, I may reverse engineer my goal and I know the basic steps to achieve the goal, yet I still think about it for a long time, before I proceed.
 Maybe there are times that you procrastinate way too long too.

 In general, you know what you want.
 In fact, you may even have written your life’s blueprint, yet the worry is still there.
 Decisions need to be made.
 As you and I both know the wrong decision can have a personal effect and maybe even a business effect.
 I guess the answer is to really understand what you want in life.
 However, finding your purpose and really understanding how you want to live your life takes time.
-It involves some working out and making some tough decisions.
+It involves working out and making some tough decisions.

 3 Simple ways to make decisions

 As a scout, I used to go on a penny hike where you flip a coin at every junction to decide which way to go.
 It was fun to do at the time, as you never knew where it would take you.
 The direction to go was chosen by a flip of the coin.
-At every junction, you flip a coin and if the coin landed heads up you go right and if the coin landed tails up you turned left.
+At every junction, you flip a coin and if the coin lands head up you go right and if the coin landed tails up you turned left.

 Flip a coin

 When you make decisions in life, big decisions like moving house, living in a different country or packing up and just travelling for a while, can’t really be decided by the toss of a coin.
-But, let’s say you have two events on at the same time that you want to attend.
+But, let’s say you have two events at the same time that you want to attend.
 Naturally, you can’t be at both places at once.
-If you are finding it hard to chose which event to go to.
-Just flip a coin and go if the coin lands heads up.
+If you are finding it hard to choose which event to go to.
+Just flip a coin and go if the coin lands head up.

 But, you could choose the opposite.
 If you listen to your body and your thoughts as you flip the coin your preferred choice may have been revealed.
 Think about it for a moment.
 As you flipped the coin were you;